guillermo-carrasco/guillermoyoga.github.io/index.md

 ## Where to find me?

-I am currently not regularly teaching in a studio, but I'd love to!
+I am currently teaching regularly as part of my full-time job fitness program at my office.
+Unfortunately this is on a private setting so it is not open to the general public.

+I'd love to explore opportunities to teach in studios around the city!
 Let me know if you're open to hear about what I can offer, say hi@guillermoyoga.com

 [abhaya]: https://abhayayoga.com/schedule/